Patrick Hase

-Patrick H. Hase (夏思義) is a historian specialized in the history of the New Territories, Hong Kong.
-He is a retired civil servant of British Hong Kong, living there from 1972 to present (as of 2020).
+Patrick Hugh Hase (夏思義) is a historian specialised in the history of the New Territories, Hong Kong.
+He is a retired civil servant of Hong Kong under the British governance, living there from 1972 to present (as of 2020).

 Biography

 Patrick Hase started working in Hong Kong in 1972.
-In the first six months of his arrival, the British Hong Kong government assigned him to study Cantonese, eventually he became fluent in it.
-In the 1980s, he worked as the district officer of Sha Tin District.
-He retired as assistant director for social welfare in 1996.
+In the first six months of his arrival, the Hong Kong Government assigned him to study Cantonese, eventually he became fluent in it.
+In the 1980s, he worked as the District Officer of Sha Tin District.
+He retired as Assistant Director of Social Welfare in 1996.